 While it can be quite debilitating, 75 to 80 percent of low-back pain cases resolve within 2 to 4 weeks,3 even without treatment.

 This is particularly true for mechanical low-back pain (LBP), which is the second most common symptom-related reason for doctor's visits in the U.S. LBP is typically preceded by some form of injury or strain, such as lifting, twisting while holding something heavy, a car collision or a fall.

 Prolonged sitting is also on this list, which may explain why simply standing up more is part of the solution in many cases.
 Medscape4 lists a number of tests used to diagnose mechanical LBP, as well as a number of ways to manage this type of pain.
+This includes:

 - Controlling inflammation

 As you can see from the list above, the emphasis is on functional movement and exercise.
 This holds true for most forms of back pain, not just LBP.
 This makes sense since your body needs regular activity to remain pain-free.